Roanoke Colony: 2005–2019: Genetic analysis

+Archaeological research

 1887–present: Archaeological evidence

 Archaeological research on Roanoke Island only began when Talcott Williams discovered a Native American burial site in 1887.
 He returned in 1895 to excavate the fort but found nothing of significance.
 Ivor Noël Hume would later make several compelling finds in the 1990s, but none that could be positively linked to the 1587 colony, as opposed to the 1585 outpost.

 After Hurricane Emily uncovered a number of Native American artifacts along Cape Creek in Buxton, North Carolina, anthropologist David Sutton Phelps Jr. organized an excavation in 1995.
 Phelps and his team discovered a ring in 1998, which initially appeared to be a gold signet ring bearing the heraldry of a Kendall family in the 16th century.
-The find was celebrated as a landmark discovery, but Phelps never published a paper on his findings and neglected to have the ring properly tested.
+The find was celebrated as a landmark discovery, but Phelps never published a paper on his findings, and neglected to have the ring properly tested.
 X-ray analysis in 2017 proved the ring was brass, not gold, and experts could not confirm the alleged connection to Kendall heraldry.
 The low value and relative anonymity of the ring make it more difficult to conclusively associate with any particular person from the Roanoke voyages, which in turn increases the likelihood that it could have been brought to the New World at a later time.

 A significant challenge for archaeologists seeking information about the 1587 colonists is that many common artifacts could plausibly originate from the 1585 colony, or from Native Americans who traded with other European settlements in the same era.
 Andrew Lawler suggests that an example of a conclusive find would be female remains (since the 1585 colony was exclusively male) buried according to Christian tradition (supine, in an east–west orientation) which can be dated to before 1650 (by which point Europeans would have spread throughout the region).
 However, few human remains of any kind have been discovered at sites related to the Lost Colony.